dannylee1020/openpo/docs/installation.md

 pip install openpo
 ```

-This will automatically install the latest version and all of its dependency.
+This will automatically install the latest version and all of its root dependency.

 <br>